-There is much controversy about who, when and where salt originated in history but it is generally agreed upon that salt has been in use long before the beginning of recorded time, and has played an important and integral part of the world’s history, interwoven into countless civilizations as religious offerings, currency, a food preservative, medicine and religion ceremonies.
+There is much controversy about who, when, and where salt originated in history.
+Still, it is generally agreed upon that salt was used long before the beginning of recorded time.
+It has played an important and integral part in the world’s history, interwoven into countless civilizations as religious offerings, currency, food preservatives, medicine, and religious ceremonies.

-As one of the first exchange commodities the first “salt routes” were established allowing merchants the ability to transport and sell it to countries where it was not produced, and in turn, gave rise to new cities and to the construction of roads.
-Such is the case of Salzburg, Austria, which literally is defined as the “city of salt”, and Salaria, which is “the road of salt” in Italy.
+As one of the first exchange commodities, the first “salt routes” were established, allowing merchants to transport and sell it to countries where it was not produced, and in turn, it gave rise to new cities and the construction of roads.
+Such is the case of Salzburg, Austria, which literally is defined as the “city of salt,” and Salaria, which is “the road of salt” in Italy.

-The American revolution was controlled by the British who gave the first patent for salt production to Samuel Winslow of the Massachusetts Bay Company with the understanding that they were not to supply salt to the American rebels, and after the revolution, the land act of 1795 included a provision to prevent monopolies like this.
+The American revolution was controlled by the British, who gave the first patent for salt production to Samuel Winslow of the Massachusetts Bay Company with the understanding that they were not to supply salt to the American rebels.
+After the revolution, the land act of 1795 included a provision to prevent monopolies like this.

-Around 1800 the method of drilling was considered the most efficient but in more modern times there are three basic methods to harvest salt.
-The first is the conventional shaft mining or solid rock salt, the second method is solution mining where water is pumped underground dissolving solid salt and then pumping out the salty brine, which is then crystallized.
-The third method extracts salt from oceans and saline lakes and then using evaporation and the solar process.
+Around 1800 the drilling method was considered the most efficient, but in more modern times, there are three basic methods to harvest salt.
+The first is conventional shaft mining or solid rock salt; the second method is solution mining, where water is pumped underground, dissolving solid salt and then pumping out the salty brine, which is then crystallized.
+The third method extracts salt from oceans and saline lakes and then uses evaporation and the solar process.

-In 1825 the famed Erie Canal opened which was referred to as "the ditch that salt built" and solved many transportation obstacles at the time.
+In 1825 the famed Erie Canal opened, referred to as "the ditch that salt built," and solved many transportation obstacles at the time.
 In 1864 salt played an important role in the Civil War when Union forces fought a 36-hour battle to capture Saltville, Virginia, the site of a salt processing plant essential to sustaining the South's armies.

-In 1807 Humphrey Davy separated salt into its constituent parts of sodium and chloride (NaCl), which at the time did not have much importance but his achievement has become the bedrock of many industries and products including: hydrochloric acid (used to make PVC), chlorinated hydrocarbons (used in dry cleaning and bleaching powders and making water safe), sodium carbonate (used in water softening), sodium sulphate (used in washing powders and baking soda), sodium phosphate (used by bakers to lighten and soften bread & cakes), and sodium hydroxide (used in the pulping of wood for making paper).
+In 1807 Humphrey Davy separated salt into its constituent parts of sodium and chloride (NaCl), which did not have much importance at the time.
+Still, his achievement has become the bedrock of many industries and products, including hydrochloric acid (used to make PVC), chlorinated hydrocarbons (used in dry cleaning and bleaching powders and making water safe), sodium carbonate (used in water softening), sodium sulfate (used in washing powders and baking soda), sodium phosphate (used by bakers to lighten and soften bread & cakes), and sodium hydroxide (used in the pulping of wood for making paper).

-In the1900 the Morton salt company came into existence and made it a very recognizable name in American commerce.
-Today the U.S. and China dominate the world's salt production with 40% of the world's quarter billon tons of salt produced each year, and the largest use of salt today is for highway safety during the icy winter.
+In the1900, the Morton salt company came into existence and made it a very recognizable name in American commerce.
+Today the U.S. and China dominate the world's salt production, with 40% of the world's quarter billion tons of salt produced each year, and the largest use of salt today is for highway safety during the icy winter.

-There are many beliefs, religious customs, myths, and magical rites through history involving salt.
-Many Europeans believe if you through a handful of salt into a coffin before burial it will keep the devil away, and Buddhists believe that throwing salt over the shoulder before entering your house after a funeral, scares off evil spirits.
-On the Sabbath, the Jews use salt as a remembrance of sacrifices, and before Vatican II, the Catholic Church placed salt on a baby's lip at his or her baptism for purity.
+There are many beliefs, religious customs, myths, and magical rites throughout history involving salt.
+Many Europeans believe if you through a handful of salt into a coffin before burial, it will keep the devil away, and Buddhists believe that throwing salt over the shoulder before entering your house after a funeral scares off evil spirits.
+On the Sabbath, the Jews use salt to remember sacrifices, and before Vatican II, the Catholic Church placed salt on a baby's lip at his or her baptism for purity.

-In India, salt is a symbol of good luck referring to Mahatma Gandhi's liberation of India and symbolic walk to the sea to gather tax-free salt for the nation's poor and in 1933 the Dalai Lama was buried sitting up in a bed of salt for eternal purity.
+In India, salt is a symbol of good luck, referring to Mahatma Gandhi's liberation of India and symbolic walk to the sea to gather tax-free salt for the nation's poor in 1933, the Dalai Lama was buried sitting up in a bed of salt for eternal purity.

-The bible has more than 30 references to salt including the well-known expression "salt of the earth” which refers not to be corrupted by sin, and the expression "not worth his salt" stems from the practice of trading slaves for salt in ancient Greece.
+The Bible has more than 30 references to salt, including the well-known expression "salt of the earth,” which refers not to being corrupted by sin, and the expression "not worth his salt" stems from the practice of trading slaves for salt in ancient Greece.

 As a portable commodity, salt has long been a cornerstone of economies throughout history, and researcher M.R.
-Bloch believed that civilization began along the edges of the desert where natural salt deposits were found, and the first war was fought near the ancient city of Essalt on the Jordan River because of the city's precious salt supplies.
+Bloch believed that civilization began along the edges of the desert where natural salt deposits were found.
+The first war was fought near the ancient city of Essalt on the Jordan River because of the city's precious salt supplies.

-In 2200 BC, the Chinese emperor Hsia Yu levied one of the first known taxes on salt and the Romans used salt as salary for their army’s, which was known as "salarium argentum" and was the forerunner of the English word "salary".
+In 2200 BC, the Chinese emperor Hsia Yu levied one of the first known taxes on salt, and the Romans used salt as salary for their army, which was known as "salarium argentum" and was the forerunner of the English word "salary."
 In Tibet, Marco Polo noted that tiny cakes of salt were pressed with images of the Grand Khan and used as coins, and in France, Charles of Anjou levied the Gabelle salt tax in 1259, which financed the French Revolution.

-Used in Ayurvedic medicine as a heart tonic, anti-diabetic and for bone health.ed by an iodine deficiency. ng the intake of salt reduced the risk of heart attacks, stroke or death, and in 2014 the Journal of American Medical Association (JAMA) cited similar findings.
-The WebMD suggests 2400mg per day and excessive use can lead to high blood pressure.
+Used in Ayurvedic medicine as a heart tonic, anti-diabetic, and for bone health by an iodine deficiency.
+Salt intake reduced the risk of heart attacks, stroke, or death, and in 2014 the Journal of American Medical Association (JAMA) cited similar findings.
+The WebMD suggests 2400mg daily, and excessive use can lead to high blood pressure.

-It should be noted that the American Heart Association (AHA) still recommends a low-salt diet of 1000mg/day for optimal cardiovascular health but admit there is not a lot of science backing this up.
-In 2011 the American Journal of Hypertension, found no strong evidence that lowering the intake of salt reduced the risk of heart attacks, stroke or death, and in a 2014 the Journal of American Medical Association (JAMA) cited similar findings.
-The WebMD suggests 2400mg per day and excessive use can lead to high blood pressure.
+It should be noted that the American Heart Association (AHA) still recommends a low-salt diet of 1000mg/day for optimal cardiovascular health.
+However, there is not a lot of science backing this up.
+In 2011 the American Journal of Hypertension found no strong evidence that lowering salt intake reduced the risk of heart attacks, stroke, or death.
+In 2014, the Journal of American Medical Association (JAMA) cited similar findings.
+The WebMD suggests 2400mg daily, and excessive use can lead to high blood pressure.

 Here are the kinds of salts most available:

-Table salt is a refined salt with most minerals removes, available in plain or iodized.
+Table salt is refined with most minerals removed, available in plain or iodized.
 It was introduced in the 1920s in cooperation with the government after many Americans were found to be suffering from goiter (enlargement of the thyroid gland) caused by an iodine deficiency.

 Kosher salt is a coarse salt which contain no additives, and Kosher refers to use of this salt to draw out as much blood from meat as possible before the cooking process in the Judaism.